Tapuhi tūtohu kua rēhitatia

 Registered Nurse Prescribing

-Prescribing by registered nurses makes it easier for New Zealanders to get the medicines and health care they need.
+Prescribing by registered nurses makes it easier for New Zealanders to get the medicines and care they need.

 There are three levels of prescribing authority for nurses and each level has its own educational requirements: